Memories of Reunion Lake Millwood Fishing Trip

 many splashes, I wished for my rod and reel.

 For the second nine holes we split into two foursomes.
-Alvin and I
+Alvin and I played

-the wall.
+wall.
 Alvin is a great negotiator!

 I don’t know what was happening in the other foursome, but I heard